damballa/parkour/doc/mr-detailed.md

 The task input parameter acts as a reducible collection over the task key-value input tuples.
 That collection may be directly reduced, or “reshaped” into a reducible and seqable collection containing a particular “shape” of the original key-value data.
+These reshaping functions all reside in the `parkour.mapreduce` namespace.
 The following reshaping functions are available in both map and reduce/combine tasks:

-- `parkour.mapreduce/keyvals` – “Re-shape” as vectors of key-vals pairs.
+- `keyvals` – “Re-shape” as vectors of key-vals pairs.
 Nearly the identity transformation, but does allow the resulting collection to be seqable as well.
   This is the standard `Mapper` input shape.
-- `parkour.mapreduce/keys` – Just the keys from each key-value pair.
+- `keys` – Just the keys from each key-value pair.
-- `parkour.mapreduce/vals` – Just the values from each key-value pair.
+- `vals` – Just the values from each key-value pair.

 The following reshaping functions are available only in reduce/combine tasks:

-- `parkour.mapreduce/keyvalgroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection of all the values associated with that grouping key.
+- `keyvalgroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection of all the values associated with that grouping key.
   This is the standard `Reducer` input shape.
-- `parkour.mapreduce/keygroups` – Just the first instance of each distinct grouping key.
+- `keygroups` – Just the first instance of each distinct grouping key.
-- `parkour.mapreduce/valgroups` – Just the sub-collections of values associated
-  with each distinct grouping key.
+- `valgroups` – Just the sub-collections of values associated with each distinct grouping key.
-- `parkour.mapreduce/keykeyvalgroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection all the vector pairs of specific keys and values associated with that grouping key.
+- `keykeyvalgroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection all the vector pairs of specific keys and values associated with that grouping key.
-- `parkour.mapreduce/keykeygroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection all specific keys associated with that grouping key.
+- `keykeygroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection all specific keys associated with that grouping key.
-- `parkour.mapreduce/keysgroups` – Just the sub-collections all specific keys
-  associated with each distinct grouping key.
+- `keysgroups` – Just the sub-collections all specific keys associated with each distinct grouping key.

 ### Output sinks